Give notice about occupational accident

 • other involved enterprises at the site of the accident – if you know

-After you give notice to the Labour Inspection Authority and the police via telephone, you must confirm the notice in writing to the Labour Inspection Authority.
-Download and fill out our notification form:
+After you have notified the Labour Inspection Authority and the police via telephone, you must confirm the verbal notice in writing by filling out and submitting a notification form to the Labour Inspection Authority.

 If you can’t download or fill out the forms, please contact Signform via e-mail: info@signform.no